-Rome Monument specializes in designing and building high-priced, one-of-a-kind headstones, monuments, and mausoleums that appeal to wealthy families who wish to leave a lasting and superlative legacy.
-Most high priced monument start at $5K.
+Rome Monument specializes in designing and building high-priced, one-of-a-kind headstones, monuments, and mausoleums that appeal to wealthy families in the USA, who wish to leave a lasting and superlative legacy.
+Most high end unique custom monuments start at $5K.
 With our inhouse designers and our own monument production facility, Rome is fully equipped to carve, engrave, etch, and sculpt any artwork in the design of the 100% personalized monuments we build.
 Ours are not cookie cutter designs from a catalog of pre-designed headstones.
 These are high cost, expensive, high quality, high end monuments that are expensive for many reasons.

 Many factors contribute to the expense of a cemetery monument.
 A large monument will cost more because of the extra materials needed to build it and the extra labor required to craft and install it.
 An elaborate monument will cost more due to the many fine details in the carving, bas relief, sculptures, and statues.
 The quality and color of granite affects the cost of a memorial.
 The better the craftsmanship, the better the value and the higher the price.
 By paying close attention to the factors below, you’ll be able to select and design the right monument at the right price for your needs.